 At Dental Illusions, we recommend that both pediatric and adult patients come in every six months for a dental cleaning, also known as a prophylaxis.
 Even when you brush and floss two to three times a day, you still need regular professional cleaning to achieve excellent oral health.
-After one of our dental hygienists finishes cleaning and polishing your teeth, Dr. Saliba or Dr. Moukarim will check them for signs of decay and other common dental health issues.
+After one of our dental hygienists finishes cleaning and polishing your teeth, Dr. Moukarim will check them for signs of decay and other common dental health issues.
 We will ask you to schedule a follow-up appointment if we discover any new concerns.

 The Benefits of Regular Prophylaxis

 The purpose of dental prophylaxis is to clean your teeth and gums in a more thorough manner than you could achieve at home.
 It is a first-line defense against periodontal disease and gingivitis, two conditions that can cause more serious issues over time.
 Prophylaxis is also an effective method for stopping gum disease progression.
 When allowed to progress, gum disease can eventually lead to bone loss and tooth loss.
-Although gum disease is not reversible once it has started, Dr. Saliba and Dr. Moukarim have good success slowing its progression with dental prophylaxis.
+Although gum disease is not reversible once it has started, Dr. Moukarim has good success slowing its progression with dental prophylaxis.
 Other benefits of this procedure include:

 - Removal of plaque and tartar: Plaque is a sticky, colorless substance that builds up on your teeth and can turn into hard deposits of tartar.
 This occurs above and below your gum line and often results in significant periodontal issues.
 Prophylaxis is necessary because it is nearly impossible to remove all bacteria, food debris, and gum pocket deposits with brushing and flossing alone.
 Our dentists and hygienists use specialized equipment to spot and remove a dangerous build-up of plaque and tartar.